Link2004tw/quantum-energy-contracts/docs/API Documentation for UraniumContract.md

 ### Purpose and Use Cases

-Removes authorization from a previously authorized address, preventing it from purchasing energy.
+Removes authorization from a previously authorized address, preventing it from purchasing uranium.
 Used by the owner to revoke access from untrusted or inactive buyers.

 ### Parameters